hu-macsy/lama_old/scai/lama/doc/Matrix.rst

    ELLSparseMatrix<ValueType> ellMatrix( csrMatrix );

 Of course you can create a matrix from file.
-For a detailed description on supported file formats please refer to :doc:`io`.
+For a detailed description on supported file formats please refer to :doc:`IO`.
 All data read in is stored in CSRStorage and converted to the target format afterwards.

 .. code-block:: c++